 If the keyword of the conditional section is INCLUDE, then the contents of the conditional section are part of the DTD.
 If the keyword of the conditional section is IGNORE, then the contents of the conditional section are not logically part of the DTD.
-Note that for reliable parsing, the contents of even ignored conditional sections must be read in order to detect nested conditional sections and ensure that the end of the outermost (ignored) conditional section is properly detected.
 If a conditional section with a keyword of INCLUDE occurs within a larger conditional section with a keyword of IGNORE, both the outer and the inner conditional sections are ignored.
+The contents of an ignored conditional section starts "<! [" and ends " ] ]>", until the matching conditional section end is found.
+Parameter entity references are not recognized in this process.